Foshkey/mean-seed/README.md

 # MEAN Seed
-Seed Project for MEAN Stack v2.0!
+Seed Project for MEAN Stack, now with Angular 2!

 Built with: